Yoge-ra/pizza_sale_report/README.md

 3. **Contributions:**

 * If you find any issues or have ideas for improvements, feel free to contribute!
-Open an issue or submit a pull request—we welcome your input.
+Open an issue or submit a pull request - welcome your input.

 Feel free to fork this repository, customize it for your own data, and share your findings with the community.
 Happy analyzing! 🚀